luapower/sqlpp/sqlpp.md

 ### Backends & writing your own

-SQLpp currently only supports MySQL via [mysql_client].
-Writing a backend for your favorite RDBMS is easy though.
+SQLpp currently supports MySQL via [mysql_client] and Tarantool via [tarantool] client.

+Writing a backend for your favorite RDBMS is easy.
 At the minimum you have to show sqlpp how to connect to your engine and how to quote strings, and if you want schema diffs you have to write the queries to extract metadata from information tables.
-Use `sqlpp_mysql.lua` as a reference for how to do all that.
+Use `sqlpp_mysql.lua` or `sqlpp_tarantoo.lua` as a reference for how to do all that.

 ## API Summary
 ----------------------------------------------- ------------------------------
-`sqlpp.new() -> spp`                            create a preprocessor instance `spp.connect(options) -> cmd`                   connect to a database `spp.use(rawconn) -> cmd`                       use an existing connection __SQL formatting__
+`sqlpp.new(engine) -> spp`                      create a preprocessor instance `spp.connect(options) -> cmd`                   connect to a database `spp.use(rawconn) -> cmd`                       use an existing connection __SQL formatting__